10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 By Public Transportation

 Costa Rica has busses that connect most of the country.
 The busses are operated by private companies and there is not one general bus station.
 This is a good option if you are looking to save money, but it will be helpful to know Spanish if you choose this option.
 To make sure you have the most up to date bus times and destinations, make sure to check with your hotel or Airbnb.
+You can also search for routes and book your bus tickets on Bookaway.
+If you prefer, you can book private transfer options on Bookaway.

 10-Day Costa Rica Itinerary